zzvara/h2o-flux-configuration/README.md

 Make sure to reconfigure the job itself, for this, see `h2o-stube-spark-configuration.yaml`.
 (Especially access keys, your configured Elasticsearch access, and so on.)

+## Troubleshooting

+- Refer to corresponding service troubleshooting for more information on how to set up and fix that service.
+For example, follow OpenVPN Git or repository URL you find in `openvpn.yaml`.